 The New T1 consists of three components: (1) Terminal and Roadways (the Terminal and Roadways Component), (2) Airside Improvements (the Airside Component), and (3) Administration Building (the Administration Building Component).
-The Approved Budgets (including owners allowances and contingencies) are approximately \$3.241 billion for The Terminal and Roadways Component; approximately \$354.1 million for the Airside Component; and approximately \$106.8 million for the Administration Building Component.
+The Approved Budgets (including owners allowances and contingencies) are approximately \$3.241 billion for The Terminal and Roadways Component; approximately \$354.1 million for the Airside Component ; and approximately \$106.8 million for the Administration Building Component.
 The Administration Building component is in close out, and the final cost is expected to be \$106.8 million.
-In addition to the approved budgets for the Terminal and Roadways Component, the Airside Component, and the Administration Building Component, the adopted budget for the New T1 includes the costs for the shuttle lot relocation project (approximately \$18.2 million) and additional program contingencies of \$113.7 million.
+In addition to the approved budgets for the Terminal and Roadways Component, the Airside Component, and the Administration Building Component, and the shuttle lot relocation project (approximately \$18.2 million) and additional program contingencies of \$113.7 million.